Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 The same rules apply to the miner.
 All discount parameters should by default be 0.
 If it is `1`, means all fees are waived.
 One principle is that miner cannot waive fees paying to wallet, and vice versa.

-## Why people want to use LRC as fee?

-If we remove LRC from the picture, the fee model also works.
-So why people want to use LRC then?

 ## General Parameters to FeeModel and Per-Model parameters